How do Counselling and Psychotherapy differ ?.

 Psychotherapy and Counselling can address issues such as trauma, loss, bereavement, relationship problems, abuse, identity issues, self esteem, addiction, eating disorders, anxiety, depression and stress.

 For more information contact me at my Psychotherapy Practice by e mail or phone.
 I offer a free introductory meeting where any concerns or questions can be considered.
-If you decide to go ahead the sessions are £35.00 and we would meet once a week for fifty minutes at my Psychotherapy and Counselling practice near Wells and Glastonbury, Somerset.
+If you decide to go ahead the sessions are £40.00 (I hold a number of concession spaces) and we would meet once a week for fifty minutes at my Psychotherapy and Counselling practice near Wells and Glastonbury, Somerset.